 9. Set up a good work environment

 For any business, having an office space is essential.
 If you are just starting, a home office may be appropriate depending on the type of business.
-However, when your firm grows, you can move into a coworking space or a business centre to receive a proper workplace.
+However, when your firm grows, you can move into a coworking space or a business center to receive a proper workplace.

 In India, startups are getting increasingly popular.
 The Government of India, led by Prime Minister Narendra Modi, has launched and supported the Startup India program to recognize and promote businesses to improve the Indian economy and recruit creative entrepreneurs.